OsymandiasII/RPN_api/README.md

 ### To setup

-#### Socket
+#### Host and port

-Open run.sh file and change the address/socket value after the --socket argument
+Open run.sh file and change the host/port value after the --socket argument Open the wsgi.py file and do the same changes on line 5 for the host and port

 ### Swagger